 We decided to head back into the Seaport area for lunch and went to Legal Seafood Test Kitchen.
 We apologized for our appearance to the hostess and asked if we could sit outside.
 She was nonplussed and offered suggestions for what might be a great way to fuel after our run.
 Our waiter Mike was exuberant and provided us with outstanding service.
-Of course I had to mention that I now work at the Seaport for Spratt Muscular Therapies and gave him my card.
 Tom and I sat in the sun basking in the glow of my first 8 mile run since 2009 and celebrating my healing and strength.

 Tom mentioned that he knows I am training well and will be ready to run Bermuda.
 I've let go of any time goals and want to enjoy every moment of that weekend and that day.
 After I finished my run, Shalene Flanagan came on Nike+ to congratulate me on my longest run.
 "That distance is something to be celebrated," the prerecorded message told me.
 "Enjoy the party!"

 That's exactly what I plan to do because eight miles are great miles!